 Instrument Locker Room

 The violin/viola locker room is used for storage of instruments and for individual and small group rehearsal.
 Students should bring in a combination or key lock to secure their home instruments, and get in the habit early of locking up your instrument after every rehearsal.
 Absolutely NO FOOD, DRINK or GUM is to be brought into the orchestra room or locker room.
 Please keep our rehearsal space clean.

 Travel and Fundraising

 One of the highlights of the school year is our spring trip.
-In the past 25 years, the CHS Orchestra has won top honors in New York City, Atlanta, Boston, Chicago, Myrtle Beach, Virginia Beach, London, Italy, and Vienna, Austria.
+In the past 25 years, the CHS Orchestra has won top honors in New York City, Atlanta, Boston, Chicago, Myrtle Beach, Virginia Beach, London, Italy, Vienna, and Ireland.
 Travel with the orchestra is exciting and worthwhile—but it costs money!
 Thankfully, the Orchestra Parent Boosters provide excellent opportunities for students to earn their trip.
 Our major fundraisers happen in the fall—selling concessions at UVA football games, washing cars and selling poinsettias.
 Please take advantage of these opportunities when they occur, and don’t wait until January then ask when our next fundraiser will happen!